genevate/style_guides/programming/languages/ruby.md

         # Yes
         def example one, two
         end
+* When using parentheses, do not put spaces around the parentheses:

+        # No
+        example( "param" )

+        # Yes
+        example("param")
-* When using parentheses to pass parameters to a method, do not put a space between the name and parameters:
+* When using parentheses, do not put a space between the name and parameters:

         # No
         example ("param")